mgajda/less-arbitrary/towards-better-union.md

            .
 Text.encodeUtf8
 ```

-[^1]: Or at least beyond `bottom` exploding to *infamous undefined
+[^1]: Or at least beyond `bottom` expanding to *infamous undefined
     behaviour*[@undefined1,@undefined2,@undefined3].

-[^2]: Which strikes author as a bad practice, but it is part of
+[^2]: Which is considered a bad practice; however, it is part of
     real-life APIs.
-We might want to make it optional with
+We may need to make it optional using the
     `--array-records` option.

-[^3]: Example taken from @quicktype.
+[^3]: The example is taken from @quicktype.

-[^4]: And compiler feature of checking for unmatched cases.
+[^4]: Compiler feature of checking for unmatched cases.

 [^5]: As used by Aeson[@aeson] package.

-[^6]: JavaScript and JSON use binary floating point instead, but we
+[^6]: JavaScript and JSON use a binary floating point instead; however
-    stick to the representation chosen by `aeson` library that parses
+    we follow the representation selected by `aeson` library that parses
     JSON.

 [^7]: In this case: `beyond (Error _) = True | otherwise = False`.